elastic/kibana/packages/kbn-coloring/src/shared_components/color_mapping/README.md

 This package provides:
 - a React component, called `CategoricalColorMapping` that provides a simplified UI (that in general can be hosted in a flyout), that helps the user generate a `ColorMapping.Config` object that descibes the mappings configuration
 - a function `getColorFactory` that given a color mapping configuration returns a function that maps a passed category to the corresponding color
-- a definition scheme for the color mapping, based on the type `ColorMapping.Config`, that provides an extensible way of describing the link betwe
+- a definition scheme for the color mapping, based on the type `ColorMapping.Config`, that provides an extensible way of describing the link between colors and rules.
+Collects the minimal information required apply colors based on categories.
+Together with the `ColorMappingInputData` can be used to get colors in a deterministic way.

-An example of a configuration is the following:
+An example of the configuration is the following:
 ```ts
 const DEFAULT_COLOR_MAPPING_CONFIG: ColorMapping.Config = {
   assignmentMode: 'auto',